schliepk/UMM_CSCI_4453_Lab_3/README.md

 We are now ready for the icing on the cake:  A **primary key** is a candidate key that is considered to be the most-est special-est of all the candidate keys.
 You get to decide what that means.
 The other candidate keys can be called **alternate keys**.

 I *think* the idea is that the primary key seldom (if ever) gets changed.
-Many databases have mechanisms for making it easy to guarantee that a table has a primary key (that's what NOT NULL AUTO_INCREMENT is for).
+Many databases have mechanisms for making it easy to guarantee that a table has a primary key (that's what NOT NULL IDENTITY is for).

 A **partial dependency** occurs when a *non-prime* attribute is functionally dependent on part of some *candidate key*.
 (We will need this definition to explain some things below).
 This is a very *specific* definition.
 We are not looking at the relationship between any two generic sets of attributes – we are very specifically looking at *candidate keys* and their relationship with *non-prime attributes*.